Teach the Next Generation of Nurses

 Tuition and Financial Aid

 This 16- or 25-credit hour certificate costs $825 per credit hour.
-Utica College is dedicated to making an advanced education accessible and affordable.
+Utica University is dedicated to making an advanced education accessible and affordable.
 Speak with an enrollment counselor to learn more.Learn More

 As Professors of Nursing, the faculty of the online post-master’s in nursing education certificate are committed to equipping you with a real-world, practical direction as you learn how to form your own lesson plans and lead your own classroom environments.